 Research Mentor Award

-The Langerbeck Award for Undergraduate Research Mentoring has been established to recognize and reward the exceptional work of Loyola’s faculty, staff, and graduate-student mentors who are contributing significant time and effort to the intellectual, ethical, and academic development of Loyola’s undergraduate researchers by mentoring their research endeavors.
+The Langerbeck Award for Undergraduate Research Mentoring has been established to recognize and reward the exceptional work of Loyola’s faculty mentors who are contributing significant time and effort to the intellectual, ethical, and academic development of Loyola’s undergraduate researchers by mentoring their research endeavors.

 Each year, LUROP will grant two awards, selected from a pool of student nominations.
-Faculty selected for the award will receive $2,000, through sponsorship from the Office of the Provost, while graduate students or staff will receive $1,000 through LUROP.
-In both cases, the award is meant to support the mentors' research and support of undergraduates.
+Faculty selected for the award will receive $2,000, through sponsorship from the Office of the Provost and the Faculty Center for Ignatian Pedagogy.
+The award is meant to support the mentors' research and support of undergraduates.

-Applications for 2011-2012 were reviewed by a committee of LUROP fellowship directors and previous faculty mentor award winners.
-Winners were announced on April 21, 2012 at the Research Symposium.
+Applications for 2019–2020 will be reviewed by a committee of LUROP fellowship directors and previous faculty mentor award winners.
+Langerbeck winners will be announced at the reception following the 2020 Undergraduate Research & Engagement Symposium on Saturday, April 18th.

 - Nominations can come from current student researchers only.

-- annual awards, open to faculty, graduate students, or Loyola staff who serve as the primary mentor to the student.
+- Annual awards, open to faculty who serve as the primary mentor to the student.
 External community partners or researchers are not eligible.

 - A mentor can win the award only once every 5 years.

-- After a student submits a nomination, the mentor will be asked to submit a brief (1 page max.) statement discussing his or her philosophy and/or inspiration for mentoring undergraduates in research.
+- After a student submits a nomination, the mentor will be asked to submit a brief (1 page max.) reflection on their mentoring theory, practice, and impact.
 Faculty who receive more than one nomination should submit only one statement.

-- Faculty statements are due March 15, 2013.
-Nominated faculty will receive a request and directions for a statement after nominations are received March 1.
+- Faculty reflection statements are due by noon on Monday, March 23rd.
+Nominated faculty will receive a request and directions for a statement after initial nominations are received.

-For more information on the Faculty Teaching Awards, please visit the Faculty Center for Ignatian Pedagogy's website: http://luc.edu/facultycenter/ignatianpedagogy/facultyteachingawards/.
+For more information on the Faculty Teaching Awards, please visit the Faculty Center for Ignatian Pedagogy.